yashikart/Linear_Reg_Car_Price_Predictor-/README.md

 # Linear_Reg_Car_Price_Predictor-
-This was provided by someone else from the Youtube channel CampusX.
-I used Octoparese to grab data from the Quikr website.
+I learned this on YouTube.
+I scraped the data from the Quikr website through the Octoparse programme.
-We can predict the price of a used car based on the brand name, model, fuel type, year the brand was purchased, and the number of km driven.
+I used libraries such as pandas, numpy, matplotlib, and seaborn.Click this given link. http://127.0.0.1:5000/